ModuleLoader/es-module-loader/README.md

 </script>
 ```

-Ideally this should be based on polyfilling the `<module>` tag, as `<script type="module">` is not in the spec.

-As such this approach is not really suitable for anything more than experimentation.

-See an overview of the specification module tag features here - https://github.com/dherman/web-modules/blob/master/explainer.md.
+Because it is only possible to load ES6 modules with this tag, it is not suitable for production use in this way.

 ### baseURL